kromerm/adfdataflowdocs/Transformations/adf-data-flow-window-transformation.md

 ### Range By
 Next, set the window frame as Unbounded or Bounded.
 To set an unbounded window frame, set the slider to Unbounded on both ends.
 If you choose a setting between Unbounded and Current Row, then you must set the Offset values.

-The line selector has 2 values to set: the values before the current row and the values after the current row.
-The Start and End offset matches the 2 selectors on the line.
+The window slider has 2 values to set: the values before the current row and the values after the current row.
+The Start and End offset matches the 2 selectors on the slider.

 <img src="../images/windows6.png" width="400">